wexeis/Documentation/07_Non_Pogramming/something-interesting.md

-# Something interresting

-It's time to teach us something !
+Try to teach us something !

 # Task
 - As a group, decide on a subject that *one of you* knows well